Yūka Kato: Biography

 In October 2016, during NMB48’s 6th Anniversary Live, Kato was transferred to Team M, becoming the first NMB48 member to have been into three teams.
-She began her activities with Team M (along with Teams N and BII) in January 2017.

 In AKB48’s 49th Single Senbatsu Sousenkyo held in June 18th 2017, Kato ranked 33rd Place and became center of Next Girls.

 In AKB48’s 53rd Sekai Senbatsu Sousenkyo held in June 2018, Kato ranked 86th, placing her into The 10th AKB48 World Senbatsu Sousenkyo Kinen Waku.

-On the same year, she joined the South Korean girl group idol survival show Produce 48, a collaboration between the Mnet series Produce 101 and the J-pop idol girl group AKB48, where she was eliminated at episode 5 after finishing at 74th place.
+In the same year, she joined the South Korean girl group idol survival show Produce 48.

 In NMB48 Daisokaku 2019, Kato was transferred back to Team BII.

 In 2021, Kato was transferred from Team BII to Promoted Members when teams were disbanded.

 One year later (2022), NMB48 reformed teams and Kato was appointed member of Team N.

 On May 2, 2023, Kato announced her graduation from NMB48, as well as her intent to pursue an acting career.
-She officially graduated from NMB48 on August 1, 2023.